All student account inquiries should be directed to Student Accounts.

 Financial Aid and Loan Refunds

-If a student's insurance is cancelled at any point during the academic year they are required to notify the Student Accounts Manager within 60 days of the loss of coverage.
+If a student's insurance is cancelled at any point during the academic year they are required to notify Student Accounts within 60 days of the loss of coverage.
 Olin's Blue Cross and Blue Shield insurance is available.
-Please consult the Student Accounts Manager for applicable rates.
+Please consult Student Accounts for applicable rates.
 Payment is due immediately.

 Massachusetts State Requirements